Mara-Li/obsidian-explorer-hider/README.md

-# Explorer Hidder
+# Explorer Hider

-I have, for years, a snippet named `Folder Hidder` that does, basically, that:
+I have, for years, a snippet named `Folder Hider` that does, basically, that:
 ```css
 .nav-file-title[data-path="path/to/file.md"],
 .nav-folder-title[data-path="path/to/folder"] {